 So emotional literacy seems to be my niche.
-I have written books about it, deliver training on it, written teaching resources about it and I find it fascinating.
+I have written books about it, deliver training on it, written teaching resources about it, supported parents/cares to help their children develop it and I find it fascinating.
 I am not deluded enough to think that it’s everyone’s passion or even on everyone’s radar.
 I appreciate it still needs championing despite the fact everyone has emotions and they impact so significantly on our day-to-day existence.
 A simple fact is, people who have good emotional intelligence have less depression and anxiety, are easier to get along with, are more creative in any moment, are better at maintaining their wellbeing, perform better in jobs where other people are involved, are perceived as more confident…and much more.
 It’s been heavily researched.

 However, it’s one thing to be told what research says but another thing to truly buy into it.
 So this is what this post is about: helping us see why emotions are the significant things that they are.
 The effect of emotions could be summarised in the following way.: if we are not overly aware of our emotions and their impact, it can either mean we engage in impulsive behaviours that make situations worse or we become so caught up in the thoughts relating to an emotion that we fail to act at all.
 But let’s take a look at this in greater detail.